robiso/additional-contents/README.md

 2. Click "Settings" and click "Plugins".
 3. Find plugin in the list and click "install".
 4. Plugin will be automatically activated.
-5. You can now see an additional "+" anywhere under editable contents.
+5. You can now see an additional "+" anywhere under editable areas.
 This feature enables you to add new editable areas.